radhikasundararaman24/Flight-Management/docs/tutorials/before-you-start-a-tutorial.md

 The following instructions describe how to prepare for running the tutorials on Windows.
 For information about how to prepare MacOS for the tutorials, visit the [MacOS installation guide](macos-installation).

-### To complete the tutorials in this section, you need the following:

 * A [GitHub account](https://github.com)
 * A development system (PC, Mac, or Linux) running a current or